GameFoundry/bsf/Documentation/Manuals/Native/renderer.md

 ~~~~~~~~~~~~~

-Renderer material implementation starts by deriving from @ref bs::RendererMaterial<T> "RendererMaterial<T>".
+Renderer material implementation starts by deriving from @ref bs::ct::RendererMaterial<T> "ct::RendererMaterial<T>".
 This is followed by a declaration of the @ref RMAT_DEF macro, which contains a path to the shader file.
 The shader file should be located in "Data/Raw/Engine/Shaders/" folder.

 You must also implement `_initDefines` method, which allows you to modify the compilation environment.
 It can be empty if not required, but it is useful if your shader has different settings in the form of \#ifdef blocks, in which case different renderer materials can reference the same file, but yield different results depending on what is set in this method.
 Be aware that all built-in shaders are pre-processed by the @ref bs::BuiltinResources "BuiltinResources" manager.
 If you are changing define options you should delete the "Data/Engine/Timestamp.asset" file, which will force the manager to rebuild all shaders (and actually apply the new defines).